Operator873/Nagios-Discord/README.md

 # Nagios-Discord
 This is a very simple Python script which will allow Nagios notifications to be announced on Discord.
+You'll need a webhook on Discord already set up.
+Discord's guide for this is [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+Be sure to update `HOOK` with your webhook URL as well as changing `your.website.com` to the appropriate domain at the top of each script.

 You'll need to make some modifications to your Nagios installation.
 The steps are quite easy.